pbsds/Twitch-Plays-GBA/readme.md

 Twitch Plays GBA - by pbsds
 ======

-This requires pywin32, pygame and twisted to work
+This requires pywin32, pygame and twisted to work.

 this program is released under the AGLP3 license, found in license.md.
 An online copy can be found here: http://www.gnu.org/licenses/agpl-3.0.html